openssl/openssl/fuzz/README.md

 ---------------------

-When you have gathered corpus data from more than one fuzzer run or for any other reason want to to minimize the data in some corpus subdirectory `fuzz/corpora/DIR` this can be done as follows:
+When you have gathered corpus data from more than one fuzzer run or for any other reason want to minimize the data in some corpus subdirectory `fuzz/corpora/DIR` this can be done as follows:

     mkdir fuzz/corpora/NEWDIR